The convenience of contemporary style | The Japan Times

 The Conveni is a new concept store that opened earlier this month in the basement floor of Ginza Sony Park in Tokyo — and for all intents and purposes, it looks just like a convenience store.
 Inside, you’ll find authentic grocery store shelves and coolers, but with one difference, they’re stocked with haute-couture Conveni goods.

-Potato chip bags and energy-drink cans turn out to contain T-shirts, hoodies and sweatshirts.
+Potato chip bags and energy-drink cans turn out to contain hoodies or sweatshirts and bags. .
 There are onigiri (rice ball) towels and bandana sandwiches, while realistic-looking pastries are in fact candles and cartons of eggs are bath bombs.
 No detail has been overlooked: the items in the cooler really being chilled and limited-edition goods by real snack brand collaborations are scattered within the mix.

 Even the magazine corner has a twist.
 Stacked on its shelves are Japanese retro magazines like non-no and Popeye — a selection curated by the popular bookstore Magnif in Jinbocho.